katjad/javascript101-handbook/the_learning_process.md

 The best way to get good at coding is to make your own passion project and get stuck in!

+## Confusion
+> Remember if you feel confused, thats's good!
+It means you are learning something!
+       - Fun Fun Function

 ##GTL
 An acronym standing for Grok, Trunk, Live.